Donda (company)

-Donda (styled DONDA) is a creative content company founded by American rapper and fashion designer Kanye West.
-The company was named after West's mother, Donda West, and shares the name with his tenth studio album, released in 2021.
+Donda (styled in all caps) is a creative content company founded by American rapper Kanye West.
+The company was named after West's late mother, Donda West, and shares the name with his tenth studio album, released in 2021.

 History

 West announced the company on January 5, 2012, via a series of Twitter posts.
 In his announcement, West proclaimed that the company would "pick up where Steve Jobs left off"; Donda would operate as "a design company which will galvanize amazing thinkers in a creative space to bounce their dreams and ideas" with the "goal to make products and experiences that people want and can afford."

 The announcement garnered widespread media attention, including coverage by The Guardian, The Washington Post, The Huffington Post, The Wall Street Journal, and Time magazine, which proclaimed the company's announcement the first major social media moment of 2012.

 Culture

 West was secretive about the company's operations, maintaining neither an official website nor a social media presence.

 In stating Donda's creative philosophy, West articulated the need to "put creatives in a room together with like minds" in order to "simplify and aesthetically improve everything we see, taste, touch, and feel".
 Contemporary critics have noted the consistent minimalistic aesthetic exhibited throughout Donda creative projects.

 Continuing a trend consistent in previous Kanye West projects, an additional hallmark of Donda projects has been multi-disciplinary collaboration, often featuring prominent contributions from major figures in various creative fields.
 Prominent examples include painter George Condo, photographer Luis Tarin, video artist/film director Steve McQueen, performance artist Vanessa Beecroft, artist Wes Lang, stage designer Es Devlin, audio/visual designer Jadis Mercado, artist/sculptor Takashi Murakami, photographer Jackie Nickerson, fashion designer Riccardo Tisci, and fashion house Maison Martin Margiela.
+NFL wide receiver Antonio Brown is the chair president of the sports fashion line Donda Sports.